gkiely/flux-machine/README.md

   - Allows developers learning efforts to be transferable
   - Avoids us having to write extensive documentation
 - Small bundle size (`< 5kb`)
-  - So developers can import it into existing projects for specific problems
+  - Allows developers to import it into existing projects to address specific problems
-- Code coverage of 100%
+- High code coverage (`>= 99%`)
-  - So developers can be confident the library works correctly
+  - Allows developers to be confident the library works as expected

 ## Bundle size